PRONUNCIATION

 ê

-This is a pure vowel. it is approximately the vowel sound in THEY, but drawn out and lacking the final y-sound.
+A pure vowel.
+It is approximately the vowel sound in THEY, but drawn out and lacking the final y-sound.
 More precisely, this is the sound represented by the symbol [e:] in the International Phonetic Alphabet.

 ë